 Food poisoning pathogens mainly include different types of bacteria, parasites, and viruses.
 A detailed description of the symptoms, contaminants, and transmission methods is given below.

+Doctor said you are affected b campylobacter and you are thing how long does food poisoning last with his bacteria?
 This generally affects the patients from 2 to 5 days.
 The main food sources are poultry and meat.
 Typically found in animal excreta, contamination occurs when meat surfaces come in contact with them.
 This pathogen can also come from contaminated water.
 Unpasteurized milk is yet another source.

 The effect for this pathogen is generally seen within 12 to 72 hours.
 This is one of the most common sources of food poisoning to occur.
 Most low acidity contained home-canned foods are contaminated with this pathogen.
 Similarly, commercial foods that are not adequately canned can also cause food poisoning.
 Foods covered in aluminium foil salted and smoked fish act as sources.
 Foods that have been warmed and kept in the open for long also act as sources.